naughtygopher/goapp/README.md

 ## internal/users_test

-There's quite a lot of debate about 100% test coverage or not.
+There's quite a lot of discussions about achieveing and maintaining 100% test coverage or not.
 100% coverage sounds very nice, but might not always be practical or at times not even possible.
 What I like doing is, writing unit test for your core business logic, in this case 'Sanitize', 'Validate' etc are my business logic.

 It is important for us to understand the purpose of unit tests.
 The sole purpose of unit test is unironically "test the purpose of the unit/function".
 It is _*not*_ to check the implementation, how it's done, how much time it took, how efficient it is etc. The sole purpose is to validate "what it does".
-This is why you see a lot of unit tests will have hardcoded values, because those values are reliable/verified human input.
+This is why you see a lot of unit tests will have hardcoded values, because those are reliable/verified human input which we validate against.

 Once you develop the habit of writing unit tests for [pure functions](https://en.wikipedia.org/wiki/Pure_function) and get the hang of it.
 You automatically start breaking down big functions into smaller _*testable*_ functions/units (this is the best outcome, and what we'd love to have).
 When you _layer_ your application, datastore is ideally just a utility (_implementation detail_ in [Clean Architecture](https://blog.cleancoder.com/uncle-bob/2012/08/13/the-clean-architecture.html) parlance), and if you can implement your business logic with pure functions alone, not dependent on such utlities, that'd be perfect!
 Though in most cases you'd have dependencies like database, queue, cache etc. But to keep things as _pure_ as possible, we bridge the gap using Go interfaces.
 Refer to `store.go`, the business logic functions are oblivious to the underlying technology (RDBMS, NoSQL, CSV etc.).